hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

   - Grouping deployment types by department
   - Grouping deployment types by team

 - Workspaces fit into Projects to execute on the actual deployments.
-Each workspace follows logic for execution and access rules, policies, resources, integrations, etc. are inherent from the project or Terraform Cloud organization.
+Each workspace follows logic for execution and access rules, policies, resources, integrations, etc. are inherent from the project or HCP Terraform organization.
 ---
-name: tfc-state
+name: hcp-terraform-state
 class: col-2, minimal-list
 # Deployment State

-- Terraform Cloud retains historical state versions, available for analysis of infrastructure changes over time
+- HCP Terraform retains historical state versions, available for analysis of infrastructure changes over time

 - Authorized users can download and manipulate state to manually import, taint, move, or rename existing resources to match a drift in configuration

 - Authorized users can roll back to a previous state version with the UI

-- Terraform Cloud uses state to measure drift with automated Health Assessments
+- HCP Terraform uses state to measure drift with automated Health Assessments

 ![Browser](images/workspace-state.svg)
 ???